xblackbytesx/privacybox/docs/mastodon.md

 At the end the terminal outputs your configuration, including secret keys.
 Copy and paste it into `.env.production` file in the root (also see .env.production.example).

-At the very end of the configuration add the following config
+OPTIONAL: At the very end of the configuration add the following config Please note that running an Elasticsearch service is resource intensive.
+I recommend using this on well equipped hardware only.
 ```
 ES_ENABLED=true
 ES_HOST=mastodon-es